 Before or after they do the competition have them do it the right way…

-My basic online ball control lessons are great for teaching players how to move each direction with both feet.
-I recommend it for all novice players!
+My basic online ball control courses are great for teaching players how to move each direction with both feet.

 Watch short video to learn more about my courses here.